 Waterproofing

-Ski jackets are waterproof pretty much across the board, from cheap $100 options all the way up to high-end Gore-Tex (or equivalent) shells.
-One exception is a backcountry-specific softshell, which may have seam taping but will eventually let in moisture.
-Among waterproof options, spending more will get you a longer lifespan, on average, as the more advanced fabrics aren’t as prone to deteriorating.
-Those who get out a lot or are deep in the backcountry in serious conditions should consider investing in a burly Gore-Tex Pro shell like the Arc'teryx Alpha SV.
-The shell fabric and waterproof membrane are very impressive performers in brutal wind and snowfall.
-Most resort skiers, however, will be just fine with an entry-level option like the Columbia Bugaboo III Interchange.
-Finally, look for a jacket with a DWR (durable water repellent) coating, which helps shed wet snow to keep moisture from sitting on your jacket and wetting through the outer fabric.
+Ski jackets are generally waterproof across the board, ranging from budget-friendly options to high-end Gore-Tex (or similar) shells.
+One exception is a backcountry-specific softshell, which may have seam taping but will eventually let moisture in.
+Among waterproof options, spending more typically means a longer lifespan, as more advanced fabrics are less likely to deteriorate over time.
+Skiers who venture out often or find themselves in extreme backcountry conditions should consider investing in a durable Gore-Tex or Gore-Tex Pro shell.
+Casual resort riders, however, will likely find a more affordable option like the Columbia Bugaboo III Interchange entirely sufficient.
+Finally, look for jackets with a DWR (durable water-repellent) coating, which helps prevent wet snow from soaking into the exterior and eventually making its way to your layers underneath.

 Ski Jackets (wearing REI First Chair in storm)